-The Russian Jewish Congress, supported by the Government of Moscow and the World Jewish Congress, convenes an international conference on anti-semitism.
+For the second time in October 2018, the Russian Jewish Congress, with the support of the Moscow Government, the World Jewish Congress, the Euro-Asian Jewish Congress, Genesis Philanthropy Group and Sberbank of Russia, is holding an International Conference on combating anti-Semitism, racism and xenophobia.
+What for?
+We live here.
+And we want to be confident in the future of our people here.
 Why?
 Because this is where we're going to live, and we wish to have certainty in the future of our people here.

 However, knowing the truth is important not only to us.
 The attitude towards Jews, the level of anti-semitism — the most ancient and persistent type of xenophobia — is an important health indicator for society as a whole.
 In the recent words of Rabbi Lord Jonathan Sacks, addressing the European Parliament, “the hate that begins with Jews never ends with Jews”.
 Our role is that of a canary in a coal mine: we feel it before anyone else.